-The Design-Build Institute of America (DBIA) has recognized the Seattle-Tacoma International Airport project as a National Award of Merit winner in the aviation category.
+The Design-Build Institute of America (DBIA) has recognized the Seattle-Tacoma International Airport project with a National Award of Merit and a National Award of Excellence in the Aviation category.

 The two-story, 32,400-sq.ft.
-Annex to Sea-Tac Airport’s Concourse D, which opened last fall after just 18 months of design and construction, features six new passenger gates.
+Annex to Sea-Tac Airport’s Concourse D, which opened in 2018 after just 18 months of design and construction, features six new passenger gates.
 The integrated design-build team included the Port of Seattle, HOK and The Walsh Group.

 DBIA commended the team’s regular and transparent communication as key to one of the Port of Seattle’s first traditional design-build projects.
 Due to collocation adjacent to the Port’s on-site office, all team members could communicate daily and address challenges as they came up, leading to a shortened review period.